DATES FOR 2018 APPLICATION:

 Thursday, June 28, to Wednesday, July 11, 2018

-Besides these instructors, you will interact with a range of other academics and professionals during the course.
-See 2017 Program
+Besides the main instructor, you will interact with a range of other academics and professionals during the course.
+See 2017 Program for reference.

 BUSINESS AND INNOVATION IN CHINA

 Friday, July 13 to Thursday, July 26, 2018

-Besides lectures from these instructors, you will interact with a range of different business people and academics.
-See 2017 program
+Besides lectures from the main instructor, you will interact with a range of different business people and academics.
+See 2017 program for reference.

 ABOUT BOTH COURSES

 You can apply by contacting the international office (or similar unit) at your home university, if your university is a member.
-The Chinese Politics and Society course is intended for undergrad students (bachelor's level), while the Doing Business in China course is for postgrad students (master's level).
+The Chinese Politics and Society course is intended for undergrad students (bachelor's level), while the Business and Innovation in China course is for postgrad students (master's level).
 You can apply to either course regardless of your major, but the difficulty of the course will naturally be higher if you are not already somewhat acquainted with the academic field at hand.

 Each member university is allocated three places in total at these courses, which have a total of about 35 participants each.
 There is no tuition fee, but participating students must pay 800 RMB in a participation fee to cover various expenses, plus their own travel and accommodation.
 Upon completion of a paper after the course, students are granted 5 ECTS academic credits.

 Member institutions are responsible for handling applications for their own students, and must submit their chosen candidates to Nordic Centre by mid-March of that calendar year.

-If you wish to help spread word of these courses at your university, you can use the course presentations linked to above, or the below poster for both courses:
+If you wish to help spread word of these courses at your university, you can use the course presentations linked to above.